Armed Forces Fund

-The Rangers Charity Foundation has a long and proud tradition of working with services related charities and was a joint signatory, along with the Club, to the Armed Forces Covenant in 2016, receiving the Armed Forces Covenant Employer Recognition Scheme’s Silver Award from the Ministry of Defence a year later in 2017.
+The Rangers Charity Foundation has a long and proud tradition of working with services related charities and was a joint signatory, along with the Club, to the Armed Forces Covenant in 2016.

-The Foundation has donated over £168,000 in cash to armed forces and veterans’ charities to date, as well as significant in-kind support.
-Donations have included over £57,000 to veterans’ charity Erskine and £40,000 to ABF The Soldiers’ Charity, as well as donations ranging from £5,000 - £7,500 to many others such as Combat Stress, Poppyscotland, SSAFA, The Coming Home Centre and AA Veterans Support and the RAF Benevolent Fund.
+The Foundation has donated over £241,000 in cash to armed forces and veterans’ charities to date, as well as significant in-kind support.
+Donations have included over £57,000 to veterans’ charity Erskine and £40,000 to ABF The Soldiers’ Charity, as well as smaller donations to many others such as Combat Stress, Poppyscotland, SSAFA, The Coming Home Centre and AA Veterans Support.

-Our Armed Forces Fund selects services-related charities to work with each season and for season 2018/19 the Foundation has pledged to raise £10,000 to support Military Matters and BRAVEHOUND.
+Our Armed Forces Fund selects services-related charities to work with each season and for season 2023/24 the Foundation has pledged to raise £10,000 to support Military Matters and BRAVEHOUND.

 Proud to Support The Armed Forces Covenant

 The Rangers Charity Foundation was a joint signatory, along with the Club, to the Armed Forces Covenant in 2016.
-As well as significant donations to armed forces and veterans’ charities to date and in-kind support such as can collections and signed merchandise, the Club and Foundation also donate tickets for veterans via the Tickets For Good scheme and the Foundation’s Glasgow Veterans United programme with Glasgow’s Helping Heroes, which ensures that veterans have the assistance they need to settle back in to civilian life.
+As well as significant donations to armed forces and veterans’ charities to date and in-kind support such as can collections and signed merchandise, the Club and Foundation also donate tickets for veterans and the Foundation’s Glasgow Veterans United programme with Glasgow’s Helping Heroes, which ensures that veterans have the assistance they need to settle back in to civilian life.
 Serving personnel are also able to buy tickets for home league fixtures at a reduced price (subject to availability).

-We also advocate for the Armed Forces Covenant with our corporate clients and business partners, operate positive policies in the workplace for veterans, reservists and their families and support various military sport inititaives.
+We also advocate for the Armed Forces Covenant with our corporate clients and business partners, operate positive policies in the workplace for veterans, reservists and their families and support various military sport initiatives.

-This type of support for the services earned the Club and Foundation an Armed Forces Covenant Employer Recognition Scheme’s Silver Award from the Ministry of Defence in 2019, becoming the first club and club charity in the UK to win the award.
+This type of support for the services earned the Club and Foundation an Armed Forces Covenant Employer Recognition Scheme’s Gold Award from the Ministry of Defence in 2019, becoming the first club and club charity in the UK to win the award.